rationalpov/mentalModel/invert.md

 **How to use this mental Model**:

 (1) Invert.
 Take a particular goal that you hope to achieve – now invert it to find your non-goal.
-To do this ask: What don’t I want to achieve?
+To do this ask: What is the opposite I am trying to achieve?

 For example, if your goal is to lose weight, then your non-goal is to get fat.